-- washing and dressing patients
+- wash and dress patients

-- helping people to move around
+- help people to move around

-- making beds
+- make beds

 In a health centres and GP surgery, you may